MattVanLaw/Eureka-Note/README.md

 # Eureka!Note

 ## Summary
 [Eureka!Note](https://eureka-note.herokuapp.com "Eureka!
-Live") is a single-page, RESTful web application based on Evernote, created with Ruby on Rails and React-Redux.
+Live") is a single-page, RESTful web application for online note taking, created with Ruby on Rails and React-Redux.

 * **Features**
   * Sign up, log in, and log out